ScriptFUSION/Mapper/README.md

  - [Merge](#merge) &ndash; Merges two data sets together giving precedence to the latter if keys collide.
  - [TakeFirst](#takefirst) &ndash; Takes the first value from a collection one or more times.
  - [ToList](#tolist) &ndash; Converts data to a single-element list unless it is already a list.
+ - [TryCatch](#trycatch) &ndash; Tries the primary strategy and falls back to an expression if an exception is thrown.
  - [Type](#type) &ndash; Casts data to the specified type.
  - [Unique](#unique) &ndash; Creates a collection of unique values by removing duplicates.
  - [Walk](#walk) &ndash; Walks a nested structure to the specified element in the same manner as `Copy`.